Bob McCrindle

 Robert McCrindle (28 September 1869 – ?) was a Scottish footballer who played at centre-half for Burslem Port Vale and Luton Town in the 1890s.
-He played 183 games for Burslem Port Vale, scoring six goals, however 72 of these games were friendlies.
-He received a call-up to the Scotland national side in 1899, but was unable to play the game due to a fixture clash.
+He played 183 games for Burslem Port Vale, scoring six goals; however, 72 were friendlies.
+He received a call-up to the Scotland national side in 1899 but could not play the game due to a fixture clash.

 Club career

 McCrindle joined Burslem Port Vale in September 1889.
-A firm first team choice, he was a member of the sides that shared the North Staffordshire Charity Challenge Cup in 1891 and won the Staffordshire Charity Cup in 1892.
+A firm first-team choice, he was a member of the sides that shared the North Staffordshire Charity Challenge Cup in 1891 and won the Staffordshire Charity Cup in 1892.
 He featured in 20 Football League Second Division games in the 1892–93 season – the inaugural season of the division.
 He was an ever-present during the 1893–94 season, but left the Athletic Ground in the summer of 1894, and moved on to Luton Town.

 International career

-McCrindle was selected to play for his native Scotland in November 1889, however due to a fixture clash could not turn up for the game.
+McCrindle was selected to play for his native Scotland in November 1889; however, due to a fixture clash, he could not turn up for the game.